carlek/web3py-notebooks/README.md

 # web3py-notebooks

-This repository contains examples demonstrating how to interact with Ethereum using the Web3.py library.
+This repository contains examples based on the [documentation](https://web3py.readthedocs.io/) to interact with Ethereum using the Web3.py library.
 The notebooks will provide small coded cells as well as larger cells with a brief explanation to help you get started with Ethereum development.

 *TODO*: examine the notebooks for perhaps a more usable organization